 Staying safe as things change

-Following latest government guidance, as well as our most recent Relatives meeting (held on 21st October 2020) we have reviewed our visitors policy and are pleased to share that we will be recommencing visits from 16th November 2020.
-Thank you to everyone who has been patient with us and supported us as our policy has evolved to take heed of the unfolding situation across the UK.
+In line with the latest government guidance, as well as our most recent Relatives meeting and survey we have reviewed our visitors policy and are pleased to share that we will be recommencing visits from 22nd February 2021.

 Caring for all at Askham: Visiting policy

 From 22nd February 2021 we are pleased to be able to welcome pre-booked visits of up to 20 minutes.
 Please note the following guidelines:

 - Visits are to be booked with the Lead Nurse of the relevant unit